KatherineMichel/creating-a-steakhouse-website-using-wordpress/user-research.md

 # User Research

-Soon after launch, a survey would be circulated in order to gather feedback about what customers about how the website could be improved for them.
+Soon after launch, a survey would be circulated in order to gather feedback from customers about how the website could be improved for them.

 ## User Feedback